Last updated on April 13, 2020 at 18:15

 Adenosine binds to A1 adenosine receptors which cause a negative dromotropic effect.

-Vernakalant blocks multiple ion channels that targets the atrial myocardium.
+Vernakalant blocks multiple ion channels in the atrial myocardium, making it atrial-specific.

 Adenosine can cause bronchospasm and hypotension.